Skip to main content

 To succeed in a claim for punitive damages, the plaintiff must show that the defendant acted with “willful or wanton negligence,” fraud, malice, or a conscious disregard for the rights of others.
 This is a much higher bar than typical negligence.

-Although there’s no set dollar limit, courts may reduce or overturn punitive damage awards that are deemed unreasonably high in relation to the compensatory damages.
-Under federal constitutional principles (such as BMW of North America, Inc. v.
-Gore, 517 U.S. 559 (1996)), punitive damages must generally maintain a reasonable ratio to actual harm—often cited as no more than 9:1, though exceptions exist.
+Although there's no set dollar limit, courts may reduce or overturn punitive damage awards that are deemed unreasonably high in relation to the compensatory damages.
+Under federal constitutional principles established in BMW of North America, Inc. v.
+Gore, 517 U.S. 559 (1996), and further refined in State Farm Mutual Automobile Insurance Co. v.
+Campbell, 538 U.S. 408 (2003), punitive damages must generally maintain a reasonable ratio to actual harm.
+The Supreme Court has indicated that few awards exceeding a single-digit ratio between punitive and compensatory damages will satisfy due process, though exceptions exist for particularly egregious conduct or cases with nominal compensatory damages.

 Ultimately, while punitive damages are possible in New York and uncapped by statute, they are carefully scrutinized and typically reserved for the most extreme cases.